Is an MBA Worth It for Me? The Top Three Things to Consider

 #1 – Cost

-Although pursuing an MBA is an investment with an attractive ROI in most cases, it’s important to consider how much it costs and plan how you will pay for it.
+While an MBA is often an investment with a strong ROI, it’s essential to understand the total costs involved and plan how you will cover them.

 #2 – Timing